The Dragon Reborn: From the Mountains of Mist to Tear

-Min reports to the Amyrlin Seat, while Moiraine, Lan, Loial, Zarine and Perrin follow Rand.
-En route they battle Darkhounds, and discover that the Forsaken Sammael rules in Illian.
+Min reports to the Amyrlin Seat while Moiraine, Lan, Loial, Zarine and Perrin follow Rand.
+En route they battle Darkhounds and discover that the Forsaken Sammael rules in Illian.

 From Tar Valon to Tear

-Mat Cauthon is taken to Tar Valon by Verin Mathwin, Nynaeve al'Meara, Egwene al'Vere, Elayne Trakand, and Hurin.
+Mat Cauthon is taken to Tar Valon by Verin Mathwin, Nynaeve al'Meara, Egwene al'Vere, Elayne Trakand and Hurin.
 Immediately after arrival in Tar Valon, Hurin departs to report to King Easar in Shienar.
-The Amyrlin Seat, Siuan Sanche, sets Nynaeve, Egwene, and later Elayne, to hunting down the Black Ajah, and therefore to Tear.
+The Amyrlin Seat, Siuan Sanche, sets Nynaeve, Egwene, and later Elayne to hunting down the Black Ajah, and thus to Tear.

-In the White Tower, through the use of a sa'angreal by Aes Sedai, Mat is healed of the corruptive influence of the ruby dagger of Shadar Logoth.
-Once healed Mat defeats Galad Damodred and Gawyn Trakand in a practice sword battle, using a quarterstaff.
-This wins him enough money to gamble with and purchase passage away from Tar Valon; at which point he is approached by Nynaeve, Egwene and Elayne to deliver a letter to her mother Queen Morgase.
-Mat reunites with Thom Merrilin, and they together travel to Andor, where Mat delivers the letter and learns of a plot by Queen Morgase's lover, Lord Gaebril, to murder Elayne.
-To prevent that murder, Mat pursues the killers to Tear.
+In the White Tower, through the use of a sa'angreal by Aes Sedai, Mat is healed of the corruptive influence of the ruby dagger from Shadar Logoth.
+Once healed, Mat defeats Galad Damodred and Gawyn Trakand in a practice sword battle using a quarterstaff.
+This wins him enough money to gamble with and purchase passage away from Tar Valon at which point he is approached by Nynaeve, Egwene, and Elayne to deliver a letter to her mother Queen Morgase.
+Mat reunites with Thom Merrilin and they travel to Andor, where Mat delivers the letter and learns of a plot by Queen Morgase's lover, Lord Gaebril, to murder Elayne.
+To prevent this, Mat pursues the killers to Tear.

 Climax in the Stone of Tear

-In Tear, Nynaeve, Egwene, and Elayne are betrayed by Juilin Sandar (under the influence of Liandrin) to the Black Ajah and imprisoned in the Stone of Tear, whence they are rescued by Mat and a repentant Juilin.
-Faile falls into a trap meant for Moiraine, and Perrin risks his life to rescue her.
-Rand and the Forsaken Be'lal duel in the Stone of Tear, until Moiraine kills Be'lal with balefire.
-Ba'alzamon disables Moiraine and attacks Rand, whereupon Rand takes Callandor (a more powerful sa'angreal), and apparently kills Ba'alzamon; but Moiraine argues that the Dark One, having no tangible body, is not represented by the dead man.
+In Tear, Nynaeve, Egwene, and Elayne are betrayed by Juilin Sandar (under the influence of Liandrin) to the Black Ajah and imprisoned in the Stone of Tear, eventually rescued by Mat and a repentant Juilin.
+Faile falls into a trap meant for Moiraine and Perrin risks his life to rescue her.
+Rand and the Forsaken Be'lal duel in the Stone of Tear until Moiraine kills Be'lal with balefire.
+Ba'alzamon disables Moiraine and attacks Rand, whereupon Rand takes Callandor (a more powerful sa'angreal) and apparently kills Ba'alzamon; Moiraine argues that the Dark One, having no tangible body, is not represented by the dead man.
 Egwene, remembering a prophecy, instead deduces that the corpse is possibly Ishamael, Chief among the Forsaken.
 The Aiel in Tear conquer the Stone in loyalty to Rand.